Our goal is to share information and products that are truly helpful to renters.

 For these loans, you won’t need mortgage insurance or a down payment, but you will need to lay down a guarantee payment, typically about 1%.
 Other than that, your lender will look at your debt-to-income ratio, employment, and income information, and credit score, which needs to be about 640 in order to qualify.

-Mortgages are pretty complex — and risky for lenders.
-The lender is taking a chance on you, and you want to make sure you can show them that the risk is minimal.
+The lender is taking a chance on you by lending you money.
+So your job is to make sure you can show them that the risk is minimal.
 Do your prep work.
 Know what they’re looking for and know your situation.

 If you have any issues, you can take your time and fix them and get yourself in the best position to qualify for a home mortgage.
 If you find out you’re already in great shape, then you can dive right in — gather your documents and get started.
 Get that mortgage and get that much closer to your housewarming party!